-If you’re like me, you think someone telling you to wear a more modest swimsuit or to “cover up more” is offensive.
-You think modesty takes away your freedom (Galatians 5:13).
-After all, God created us to love who we are, why can’t we just show off a little?
-My body is beautiful; I should be able to do what I want with it, why should I listen to these “radical” Christian leaders who tell me otherwise?
+If someone were to suggest wearing a “more modest” outfit or to simply, “cover up a little” – and you’re like me – it might feel offensive.
+‘Who are they to tell me what to do?
+Doesn’t modesty take away my freedom?
+God created us to love who we are, so why can’t we show off a little?
+My body is beautiful; I should be able to do what I want with it, why should I listen to these “radical” Christian leaders who tell me otherwise?’

-Oh sweet, sweet friend.
-I hear you.
+Oh sweet friend, I hear you.
 I was you.
-But I want to share some truth that will shatter those misconceived ideas and that bitterness you have when you hear the word “modesty.”
+But I want to share some truth that will shatter those misconceived ideas and that slightly awkward bitterness you have when you hear the word “modesty.”

 No, God isn’t calling you to a life of shame.
-Modesty isn’t about covering up because you are ashamed of your body, but about value.
-It’s about loving your body and yourself because you were created in his image to be loved fully by God and your husband alone (Genesis 1:27, 1Corinthians7:4).
+The Beauty of Modesty isn’t about covering up because you are ashamed of your body, it’s about value.
+It’s about loving your body and yourself because you were created in his image to be loved fully by God and your husband alone.

 No, God isn’t calling you to stop everyone and their brother from sinning.
 You aren’t responsible for someone else’s sin.
-However, you are called to value the hearts of your brothers and sisters (1Corinthians 8:9).
+However, you ARE called to value the hearts of your brothers and sisters.

 No, you aren’t called to hide from the camera and hide from feeling beautiful just because you are worried about someone comparing themselves to you.
-You are called to be real, to be loving, and to be transparent in your heart motives (2Corinthians 6:3).
+You are called to be real, to be loving, and to be transparent in your heart motives.

 Modesty says her value is SO much more.
 Her value is in her soul, created to be a vessel of the Holy Spirit.
 Modesty isn’t about losing yourself; it’s about loving yourself.